soilwise-he/Soilwise-Project-Backlog/README.md

 <br />

 ## 7. Sprint refinement meetings
-This is a weekly scrum of scrums with component leads and WP leads held on thursday afternoon.
+This is a weekly scrum of scrums with component leads and WP leads held on thursday afternoon.<br />
-A cross-component issue having to be discussed during this weekly sprint refinement meeting has to be pushed to the " Soilwise Sprint refinement" project.
+A cross-component issue having to be discussed during this weekly sprint refinement meeting has to be pushed to the " Soilwise Sprint refinement" project.<br />
 This can be done in a similar way as described in "6.
-Pushing issue to 'Soilwise Project Backlog' and further describing issue"
+Pushing issue to 'Soilwise Project Backlog' and further describing issue".<br />
-After pushing the issue/task to the "Soilwise Sprint Refinement" go to the project and move the issue to the "To Discuss" column in the Kanban board
+After pushing the issue/task to the "Soilwise Sprint Refinement" go to the project and move the issue to the "To Discuss" column in the Kanban board.

 ![push_issue_to_refinement.png](push_issue_to_refinement.png)